greenc/CookieMaster/README.md

 ### Version 1.3.3 - 2013/12/31

+ - Added more stats for CpS and CpC
  - Fixed crash when importing a save into a new, unsaved game
- - Fixed bug where timers would show the min limit when importing a save into a new, unsaved game
+ - Fixed bug where timers wouldn't show the min limit when importing a save into a new, unsaved game
- - Fixed bug in stats values for Frenzy and Elder Frenzy
+ - Fixed bug in stats values for Frenzy and Elder Frenzy CpS

 ### Version 1.3.2 - 2013/12/31